eriknyquist/app_timer/README.rst

 Hardware-agnostic  application timer layer in C
 ###############################################

-This module implements an application timer layer in pure C, which allows you to use a single timer/counter source to drive an arbitrary number of timed events, and provides a flexible abstraction for the timer/counter source used to measure time (referred to as the "hardware model").
+This module implements an application timer layer in C, which allows you to use a single timer/counter source to drive an arbitrary number of timed events, and provides a flexible abstraction for the timer/counter source used to measure time (referred to as the "hardware model").
 Wether your source of time is a timer interrupt in an embedded system,